RagingRectangle/MadGruber/README.md

 madDB:
 - Enter your basic MAD database info.
 Make sure your user has access if the database is not local.
 Leave blank if you don't plan on connecting to MAD.
+- **timezoneDifference:** Timezone offset of MAD in hours.
+ONLY if MAD and the database are set to different timezones.

 Devices:
 - **noProtoMinutes:** Limit for how long it's been since the device has been heard from.